willkg/crashstats-tools/README.rst

      Make sure to use single quotes when specifying values so that your shell doesn't expand variables or parse escape sequences.

+     By default, supersearch looks at crash report data for the last week.
+You can specify start and end date filters to change the window of crash reports you want to look at.

+     For example:

+     $ supersearch --date='>=2024-10-01' --date='<2024-10-15'

      You can specify returned fields using the Super Search field "_columns".